-No immunizations are scheduled for this visit but Flu vaccine may be given if in season.
-Nine year olds will have vision checked.
-10 year olds will have hearing checked and be screened for high cholesterol.
-See our Medication Dosing Guide for recommended dosing of acetaminophen/ibuprofen.
+We ask parents to complete a screening for social determinants of health form to provide the best care for your child.
+HPV vaccination may be initiated and Flu and COVID vaccines may be given if in season.
+9-year-olds will have vision checked.
+10-year-olds will have hearing checked and be screened for high cholesterol.
+See the medication dosage calculator on our website for recommended dosing of acetaminophen and ibuprofen.